 A spokesperson from Britannia told me, "No one has been dismissed for any union activity.
 One individual was dismissed due to contravening her contract of employment… We have other members of UVW working in that store who have been there for many years and are still in that store."
 The spokesperson also pointed out that they pay more than the National Living Wage (as distinct from the London Living Wage that the Living Wage Foundation campaigns for).

-Back at the Grunwick conference, Susanna told the audience, "I'm not going to give up the fight and I'm going to carry on."
+Back at the Grunwick conference, Susanna told the audience, "I'm not going to give up the fight, and I'm going to carry on."
 She was applauded in two waves.
 The first: people who speak Spanish.
 The second: people who don't and had to wait for Petros Elia, who was translating to the room.
-Petros is the general secretary of UVW, which organises almost exclusively among migrant workers.
-I caught up with him on the phone after the meeting, and he said the case shows "how delicate the labour market is", because thanks to Susanna, "one of the largest retail empires in the world is shaking in its boots".
+Petros is the general secretary of UVW, which organizes almost exclusively among migrant workers.
+I caught up with him on the phone after the meeting, and he said the case shows "how delicate the labor market is," because thanks to Susanna, "one of the largest retail empires in the world is shaking in its boots."

-"I think the most impressive, inspiring and hard fought campaigns have been those led by migrant workers," he continued.
-To make his point, he listed all of the recent workers' struggles he could think of that have been led by – or largely made up of – migrants, off the top of his head.
-Let's take a deep breath, because here they all are: SOAS, Senate House, Birkbeck, London School of Hygiene and Tropical Medicine, Kings College London, St George's University, the Barbican, Sotheby's auction house, Withers LLP, 100 Wood Street, LSE, John Lewis, Topshop.
+"I think the most impressive, inspiring, and hard fought campaigns have been those led by migrant workers," he continued.
+To make his point, he listed all of the recent workers' struggles he could think of that have been led by—or largely made up of—migrants, off the top of his head.
+Let's take a deep breath, because here they all are: SOAS, Senate House, Birkbeck, London School of Hygiene and Tropical Medicine, Kings College London, St George's University, the Barbican, Sotheby's auction house, Withers LLP, 100 Wood Street, LSE, John Lewis, and Topshop.

 "Quite a healthy list," he said.

 Some of them could reverberate not only by vital inspiration, but precedent in employment law.
-In October, Uber drivers – and I think I've had an Uber driver with a British accent exactly once – with the GMB union won a court case to be recognised as workers with workers' rights, rather than thousands and thousands of individual entrepreneurs trying to make good.
+In October, Uber drivers—and I think I've had an Uber driver with a British accent exactly once—with the GMB union won a court case to be recognized as workers with workers' rights, rather than thousands and thousands of individual entrepreneurs trying to make good.

-But, he said, "We're talking about really small numbers...
-Down the line, in the medium term what you have is more people and more jobs in the economy as a whole."
-He said the real problems are de-industrialisation, low productivity and a focus on jobs that don't deliver good wages.
+But, he said, "We're talking about really small numbers… Down the line, in the medium-term, what you have is more people and more jobs in the economy as a whole."
+He said the real problems are de-industrialization, low productivity, and a focus on jobs that don't deliver good wages.

-The impact of migrants on wages has been "completely overblown", said Olivier.
+The impact of migrants on wages has been "completely overblown," said Vardakoulias.
 He pointed out that the actual threat to wages comes from the demise of trade unions.
 Even the IMF, not renowned for wearing Che Guevara T-shirts around the office or having Crass tattoos, have published papers saying saying pretty much that.

 The Grunwick strike was great for race relations in the UK.
-Local Irish people bought tea and snacks to the pickets, and black and white people braved police batons together.
+Local Irish people brought tea and snacks to the pickets, and black and white people braved police batons together.
 But the dispute ended in failure.
-The strikers demands were not met, union support waned and they ended their action two years after it started.
+The strikers demands were not met, union support waned, and they ended their action two years after it started.
 Jayaben Desai, one of the leaders of the strike, attributed this partly to the established trade unions.
-Concrete support from them was "like honey on the elbow", she said.
+Concrete support from them was "like honey on the elbow," she said.
 "You can smell it, you can see it, but you can never taste it."

-Writing at the time of the Grunwick dispute, Ambalavaner Sivanandan – the director of the Institute of Race Relations – questioned why the unions were supporting Asian workers when they had failed to do so previously.
+Writing at the time of the Grunwick dispute, Ambalavaner Sivanandan—the director of the Institute of Race Relations—questioned why the unions were supporting Asian workers when they had failed to do so previously.
 He concluded that they were worried that rowdy Asian workers left outside traditional trade unions could actually win wage increases.
-This could "blow a hole, however small, in the Social Contract".
-The Social Contract was an agreement between the Labour government and the unions designed to control inflation: in return for some union-friendly laws, they wouldn't ask for big pay rises.
+This could "blow a hole, however small, in the Social Contract."
+The Social Contract was an agreement between the Labour government and the unions designed to control inflation: In return for some union-friendly laws, they wouldn't ask for big pay rises.
 The Asian workers needed to be brought into line with the Social Contract.
-To do that, "it is necessary to unionise the Asian strikers.
-To unionise a black workforce, it is first necessary to take a stand against racial discrimination."
-It was, said Sivanandan, "not a 'change of heart', but a change of tactics – to ordain, legitimise and continue the joint strategies of the state and union leaders against the working class – through the Social Contract."
+To do that, "it is necessary to unionize the Asian strikers.
+To unionize a black workforce, it is first necessary to take a stand against racial discrimination."
+It was, said Sivanandan, "not a 'change of heart,' but a change of tactics—to ordain, legitimize, and continue the joint strategies of the state and union leaders against the working class—through the Social Contract."